-If you have some basic carpentry skills and would like to save some money, DIY is a good route to go.
+If you have some basic carpentry skills and would like to save some money, DIY can be a good route to go.

 Building your own catio is also a great way to recycle materials – you can use an old dog crate or other wooden materials you have on hand in building your catio.